joonarafael/unsecure-software/docs/security_issues.md

 Also check the full response object from the API when loading the `/user` page.
 It will return the user's access token.

 **How to view network traffic?** Open developer tools with F12.
-Open "Network" tab and browse through the traffic history.
-Some browsers may require you to refresh the page to see the network traffic (at least _Firefox_).
+Open "Network" tab and browse through the traffic history. **Note**: Browsers usually require you to refresh the page to see the network traffic.

 ## Issue 5 - [A07 Identification and Authentication Failures](https://owasp.org/Top10/A07_2021-Identification_and_Authentication_Failures/ "OWASP/Top 10: Identification and Authentication Failures")